manishgeekystud/Obsdian-DSA/Algorithms/Sliding Window Technique.md

 **Step 5:** Rinse and Repeat: Keep sliding and adjusting that window until you’ve worked through the entire array or list.
 Eventually, you’ll get the result you’re aiming for.

+## Are there any types?

+Yes, the sliding window pattern can be categorized into two main types: fixed-size windows and dynamic-size windows.

+Let’s explore each type with examples:

+**1. Fixed-Size Window:** In a fixed-size window, the size of the window remains constant as it slides through the data.
+This type of sliding window is particularly useful when you need to process data within a fixed range or for a specific length of elements.

+_Example: Maximum Sum Subarray (Fixed-Size Window)_